How do you prioritize?

 One of my clients recently cancelled an appointment with me because one of his clients called unexpectedly.

-Another told me of skipping an important networking meeting because her client’s appointment ran late … and she couldn’t find a way to say “I have to go now!”
+Another told me of skipping an important meeting because another meeting ran late … and she couldn’t find a way to say “I have to go now!”

-We all want to support our clients.
+We all want to support our colleagues.
 But “support” doesn’t mean “wreak havoc with your schedule on their behalf.”
-It’s okay to be up front and clear about the realities of your commitments – even when that means saying “I can’t do that right now” to an important client.
+It’s okay to be up front and clear about the realities of your commitments – even when that means saying “I can’t do that right now.”

 Be honest with yourself

-The classes you want to take, the brainstorming appointments you make with colleagues, the time you need to work on your business development projects… It’s easy to say, and even feel, that these are all important.
+The classes you want to take, the brainstorming appointments you make with colleagues, the time you need to work on projects… It’s easy to say, and even feel, that these are all important.

 It’s often harder to be honest about what’s actually happening.